clusterlink-net/clusterlink/website/content/en/docs/getting-started/users.md

    ```

    This command will deploy the ClusterLink operator on the `clusterlink-operator` namespace
-    and convert the peer certificates to secrets in this namespace where ClusterLink components will be installed.
+    and convert the peer certificates to secrets in the namespace where ClusterLink components will be installed.
     By default, the `clusterlink-system` namespace is used.
     The command assumes that `kubectl` is set to the correct peer (K8s cluster)
     and that the certificates were created by running the previous command on the same working directory.